NWA World Historic Middleweight Championship: Reigns

-Místico is the current NWA World Historic Middleweight Champion, having defeated the previous champion, Ultimo Guerrero, on August 21, 2018 in Guadalajara, Jalisco, Mexico.
-Caristico is the eighth overall champion, with no wrestler holding the championship more than once so far.
+Flip Gordon is the current champion in his first reign.
+He won the vacant title by defeating Villano III Jr. at CMLL Viernes Especatular in Mexico City, Mexico on November 15, 2024.
+He is the ninth overall champion, with no wrestler holding the championship more than once so far.
 The championship has not been declared vacant since its creation in 2010 and has been defended in both Mexico and in Japan.
 Volador Jr. was the shortest reigning champion, holding the title for 45 days in early 2012, while La Sombra currently holds the record for the longest reign, 953 days or over two-and-a-half years.
 When La Sombra defeated Dragón Rojo Jr. to win the championship during the Fantastica Mania 2013 show in Bunkyo, Tokyo, it marked the first time the championship changed hands outside of Mexico.

 With his victory on August 31, 2015, Último Guerrero became the oldest wrestler to win the championship, being 43 years, 183 days old, while La Sombra was the youngest wrestler to win the championship, 23 years, 78 days old.
 At an official weight of 79 kg Averno is the lightest wrestler to hold the championship, while Último Guerrero, at 93 kg, is the heaviest champion.